 What is SHARE!?

 SHARE! stands for Self-Help And Recovery Exchange.
 SHARE! is a non-profit organization that operates two community self-help support group centers in Los Angeles, California: SHARE!
 Culver City and SHARE!
 Downtown.
 Together SHARE!
 Culver City and SHARE!
 Downtown currently host over 120 self-help support groups (including 12-step groups) meetings each week.
 SHARE! programs include:

-- a two-week recovery program at the SHARE!
-Recovery Retreat, and Rapid Recovery at SHARE!
+- A two-week recovery program at the SHARE!
+Recovery Retreat, and self-help support groups at SHARE!
 Culver City and SHARE!
 Downtown

 - Referrals to more than 12,000 self-help support groups throughout Los Angeles County

 - Volunteer-to-Jobs program to gain job skills, look for work and gain employment